-The course is composed of four sessions of around 1.5 hours each, scheduled over four consecutive days, with exercises and recommended reading to augment your learning between sessions.
+The course is composed of four sessions of around 1.5 hours each, scheduled over 4 consecutive days, with exercises and recommended reading to augment your learning between sessions.
 Signed-up participants must attend all four sessions.

-Groups for this course are capped to keep them small and ensure practicality and interactivity.
+Classes for this course are capped to keep them small and ensure practicality and interactivity.

-“If you come from a non-tech background, but interested in data, this is where you should start from.”
+“If you come from a non-tech background, but are interested in data, this is where you should start from.”

 This course will need you to have the following software/apps/tools on your computer:

 - MS Excel 2016 or newer (If do not have access to Excel, there is a free trial version available).

 This course will be hosted on Zoom.
 To find out more about how we use Zoom, please check out our Zoom InfoSec page.

 - 5 July 2021 15.30–17.00 British Summer Time (GMT+1)

 - 6 July 2021 15.30–17.00 British Summer Time (GMT+1)

 - 7 July 2021 15.30–17.00 British Summer Time (GMT+1)